 Premium best estimate is determined for future claims which will appear on in force policies, claims that could be appear on unexpired part of validity of those policies.
 The method used for calculation is Combined Ratio Method (according to Solvency II methodology and respecting the actuarial standards in non-life insurance).
-The rates used for combined ratio (loss ratio, acquisition rate, administrative rate, rate for premium reinstatement and for reinsurance commissions rate) were estimated based on the history of the company for claims, expenses for portfolio in force at 31 December 2022 and taking into account the company's strategy for next year.
+The rates used for combined ratio (loss ratio, acquisition rate, administrative rate, rate for premium reinstatement and for reinsurance commissions rate) were estimated based on the history of the company for claims, expenses for portfolio in force at 31.12.2023 and considering the company's strategy for next year.